Reliable Fine-Grained Evaluation of Natural Language Math Proofs: Annotation Pipeline Details

-\textit{Pilot calibration.} Using the frozen rubric generator, we produce per-problem marking schemes and calibrate the scoring protocol.
-Two experts will both annotate 36 problems, 3 responses each.
-They will discuss disagreement to reach consensus and adjust their grading protocol.
+\paragraph{Pilot Calibration.} Using the frozen rubric generator, we produced problem-specific marking schemes and calibrated the scoring protocol.
+Two experts independently annotated 36 problems with 3 responses each (108 total solutions).
+The experts then discussed disagreements to reach consensus and refine their grading protocol accordingly.
+They will share their experience with other experts.

-\textit{Scale and quality control.} We apply the calibrated protocol to 145 problems with 3 solutions each, yielding 435 rubric-guided annotations.
-We double-score 40\% of items, run periodic drift checks, and adjudicate all flagged disagreements.